-Making better choices for the environment and the community we live in has never been more critical.
+Making better choices for the environment and the communities we live in within London, has never been more critical.
 Extreme weather conditions have become common in the UK with heatwaves and flash floods occurring in 2019.

 The Committee on Climate Change (CCC), the independent UK government advisory body, has said that 2020 is the year that action must be taken if we are going to meet net-zero emissions targets nationally by 2050.
 And just last week, Sadiq Khan vowed to make London carbon neutral by 2030 if he’s re-elected as mayor in the May elections.

 But how do you make changes today, as a homeowner and Airbnb host, that will have a positive impact on your carbon emissions tomorrow?
 As a short let property management company who are on a journey to become carbon neutral, we thought we’d share some ideas with you.

 1. Avoid single-use plastics

 Food packaging, bottled water, shopping bags, plastic straws, takeaway containers and coffee cups have found their way into most people’s everyday lives.
 We are now all having to make a concerted effort to eradicate ourselves of these disposable plastics.

 Stop purchasing bottled water and instead encourage guests to drink tap water by buying a water filter jug that you can keep in your fridge.
 Another alternative is to provide eco-friendly cartons of water for your guests.
 We supply our guests with boxes of water from One Water, who fund clean water projects around the world.

 Have some reusable shopping bags in the cupboard, so your guests don’t need to use plastic bags when they buy their groceries.
 And have a stash of metal straws in your kitchen drawer.

 2. Recycle or upcycle as much as possible